NotYuSheng/mernverse/README.md

 - **Nginx for Serving Frontend and Proxying Requests**:
   **Nginx** is used to serve the built frontend files and proxy API and WebSocket requests to the backend.

+- **Input Validation with Joi**:
+  All incoming chat messages are validated using Joi to ensure data integrity and prevent malformed inputs or potential security issues.

 ---

 ## Prerequisites